dformoso/sklearn-classification/README.md

 - ROC Curve

 ## Setup
-This Notepad has been designed to be run on top of the Jupyter Tensorflow Docker instance found in the link below:
+This Notebook has been designed to be run on top of the Jupyter Tensorflow Docker instance found in the link below:
 - https://github.com/jupyter/docker-stacks/tree/master/tensorflow-notebook

 If you haven't downloaded Docker at this point, please visit: